DDM-Lab/janus/README.md

 Another resource we want to avoid overtaxing is the number of cores.
 If folks limit their use to no more than 56 cores that should leave more than enough available for concurrent users.
 That is, limit yourself to no more than 56 concurrent processes or threads.

+This can get a little complicated, though, when things that use, say, numpy in Python.
+Under the hood numpy (and other, similar packages) might use multiple threads without making the user explicitly aware of it.
+If you are running big, long running simulations that use such technology you should probably learn how to figure out a bit more of what it’s doing behind the scenes.
+Google can be your friend here; or I (dfm) can try to help, though I’m no expert in such matters.
+If necessary there are ways to tell numpy and its ilk to limit how many threads they use, though it seems complicated and will require some time both with Google and experimenting to get it all right.

 Also, when running large simulations or other things that do not interact with users please start them with `nice`.
 For example, instead of `python my_big_nasty_simulation.py` simply do